 SC/EATS 4001 6.0 Space and Communication Sciences Workshop.
 This course is intended to allow the student to carry out the development of a specific space project, under the supervision of a faculty member, a government scientist or an industrial associate.
-(Same as SC/COSC 4001 6.0 and SC/PHYS 4001 6.0.)
 The equivalent of nine laboratory hours per week for two terms.